kyleliaw-candoit/t-shirt/docs/company/AI-Operating-System.md

 Purpose:

-Improve understanding of identity communities.
+Improve understanding of identities and what their surrounding communities reveal about them.

 ---